Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-6.md

 GitHub Copilot is an AI-powered code completion tool that assists sysadmins in automating tasks and creating scripts efficiently.
 Leveraging machine learning, Copilot suggests context-aware code snippets, streamlining the process of writing sysadmin scripts.
 This document outlines the objectives, success criteria, and a brief conclusion for the challenge of generating sysadmin scripts using GitHub Copilot.

+## Prerequisites

+Make sure you have the following from the CloudLabs provided integrated environment:

+> **Note**: Pre-requisites are already set-up in the CloudLabs provided environment.
+If you're using your personal computer or laptop, please make sure that all necessary prerequisites are installed to complete this Hackathon.

 ## Challenge Objectives:

 1. **Generate Sysadmin scripts:**